Z1CC4/Free-Project-LudoKing/README.md

 The perk "Double Roll" is removed if the player had it.
 The player's correct answer count is displayed along with a message that they lost the mini-game.

+### 'QuizReturnPoints' Class
+The QuizReturnPoints class is a utility class used in the context of the Quiz1 mini-game to manage the distribution of points to a player after they participate in the quiz.

+#### Methods
+- _returnPoints(int points, Player player):_ This is a static method that adds a specified number of points to the player's total score.
+It directly interacts with the player's Points object, which manages the player's points and history of point changes.

+- _points_: The number of points to be added to the player's score.

+- _player:_ The player object to which the points are being awarded.
+This object contains the player's Points attribute, which the method uses to update the score.

+### 'BoostRoll' class
+This class represents a perk that allows a player to boost their dice roll by doubling it.

+#### Method:
+- _rollAndBoost()_: This method rolls a dice using the Dice.roll() method and then doubles the result.
+It prints the original roll and the boosted roll to the console and returns the boosted value.

+### 'DoubleRoll' class
+This class represents a perk where a player gets to roll the dice twice, and the higher of the two rolls is used.

+#### Method:
+- _useDoubleRoll():_ This method rolls the dice twice using the Dice.roll() method and then compares the two results.
+It prints both rolls and the higher of the two, which is returned as the result.

+### 'DecideDoubleRoll' class
+This class represents a perk where a player rolls the dice twice and gets to choose which of the two rolls they want to use.

+#### Method:
+- chooseRoll(): This method rolls the dice twice using the Dice.roll() method.
+It then asks the player to choose which roll to use by entering 1 for the first roll or 2 for the second roll.
+The method validates the player's input, ensuring it’s either 1 or 2, and then returns the chosen roll.

+### 'QuizPerkUtil' class
+The QuizPerkUtil class is a utility class designed to manage various perks (special abilities or bonuses) that a player can obtain during the game.

+#### Attributes
+- _perkDoubleRoll (boolean):_ Tracks whether the player has the "Double Roll" perk.
+When true, the player is allowed to roll the dice twice in one turn.

+- _perkBoostRoll (boolean):_ Indicates if the player has the "Boost Roll" perk, which likely enhances the outcome of the player's dice roll.

+- _perkDecideDoubleRoll (boolean):_ Manages the "Decide Double Roll" perk, which may allow the player to decide if they want to use their double roll or not in a given situation.

+- _perkExtraTurn (boolean):_ Indicates whether the player has the "Extra Turn" perk, allowing the player to take an additional turn.

+#### Methods
+- _hasPerkDoubleRoll():_ Returns true if the player currently has the "Double Roll" perk, otherwise false.

+- _hasPerkBoostRoll():_ Returns true if the player currently has the "Boost Roll" perk, otherwise false.

+- _hasPerkDecideDoubleRoll():_ Returns true if the player currently has the "Decide Double Roll" perk, otherwise false.

+- _hasPerkExtraTurn():_ Returns true if the player currently has the "Extra Turn" perk, otherwise false.

+- _setPerkDoubleRoll(boolean status):_ Sets the status of the "Double Roll" perk.
+Pass true to activate the perk or false to deactivate it.

+- _setPerkBoostRoll(boolean status): _Sets the status of the "Boost Roll" perk.
+Pass true to activate the perk or false to deactivate it.

+- _setPerkDecideDoubleRoll(boolean status):_ Sets the status of the "Decide Double Roll" perk.
+Pass true to activate the perk or false to deactivate it.

+- _setPerkExtraTurn(boolean status):_ Sets the status of the "Extra Turn" perk.
+Pass true to activate the perk or false to deactivate it.

+### 'RandomGame' class

+The RandomGame class  manages the methods  and attributes needed to play a game of 1 real player and three AI players which take decisions randomly

+#### Attributes:
+- *cells*: A static constant representing the total number of cells on the board (64).

+- *rand*: A Random object used for generating random numbers.

+- *sc*: A Scanner object for taking user input.

+- *playerToPlacement*: A map that associates each Player object with their Placement in the game.

+- *placements*: A list of possible placements (FIRST, SECOND, etc.) that players can achieve.

+- *playerToColor*: A map that assigns a Color to each Player.

+- *gameToPosition*: A map that assigns positions on the board to specific mini-games.

+- *players*: A list of all Player objects participating in the game.

+#### Methods
+- *startGame()*: Initializes and starts the game, setting up players, assigning colors, and placing mini-games on the board.
+It controls the flow of the game until a winner is declared.

+- *playerTurn(Player player)*: Handles the turn of a human player, including dice rolls, token movements, and mini-game participation.

+- *aiTurn(Player player)*: Handles the turn of an AI player, with similar logic to playerTurn() but automated.

+- *hasTokensInHouse(Player player)*: Checks if the player has any tokens that have not yet left the starting area ("house").

+- *takeTokenOut(Player player)*: Moves a token out of the starting area if a 6 is rolled on the dice.

+- *moveToken(Player player, int diceRoll)*: Moves a token forward based on the dice roll.

+- *calculateNewPosition(Integer currentPosition, int diceRoll)*: Calculates the new position of a token on the board based on its current position and the dice roll.

+- *gameFinished(List<Player> players)*: Checks if all players have finished the game.

+- *rankingList()*: Displays the final ranking of players based on their placements.

+- *checkFinish(Player player)*: Checks if a player has moved all their tokens to the final position and updates their status accordingly.

+- *checkForEats(Player currentPlayer, List<Player> allPlayers)*: Checks if the current player's token has landed on another player's token, sending the other token back to the start.

+- *miniGame(Player player)*: Determines if a player has landed on a mini-game square and initiates the mini-game.

+- *checkMiniGame(Token token, Map<Token, Integer> tToP, Player player)*: Analyzes if a token has landed on a mini-game square and adjusts the token's position based on the result of the mini-game.

+### 'RandomGenerator' class

+The RandomGenerator class extends the Player class and overrides some of its methods to add random behavior.
+This class is designed to simulate a player that makes decisions based on random selection, useful for AI-controlled players in a Ludo game.

+#### Attributes:
+- *random*: A Random object used for generating random numbers and making random selections.

+#### Overridden Methods:

+1. *chooseToken()*:
+   - *Purpose*: Selects a token randomly from the list of tokens that are not in the home position.
+   - *Implementation*:
+     - Creates a list of tokens that are not in the home.
+     - Randomly selects one of these available tokens.
+     - Returns the id of the selected token.

+2. *takeTokenOut()*:
+   - *Purpose*: Randomly selects a token that is still in the home position and places it on the board.
+   - *Implementation*:
+     - Creates a list of tokens that are still in the home (i.e., have a null position).
+     - Randomly selects one token from this list.
+     - Sets the selected token's position to 0, indicating it has been moved out of the home.
+     - Removes the first position from the startingPos list and assigns it to the token as its starting position.
+     - Prints a message indicating which token has been taken out.

 ### Human Experience

 - Matteo worked on player logic, game logic, token logic, and the four-player version of the game.